Fairway Villa

 One listing explicitly mentions that, in addition to parking and guest parking, 'there is an in-house storage area,' indicating a shared building storage facility.
 A few MLS entries also flag storage in amenities or unit features, suggesting some units have assigned or rentable storage.
 Although only a minority of agents mention it, the direct description of a building storage area supports including storage_unit as available in this building.

-The listings directly reference surfboard storage, including secure storage available for rent and surfboard/kayak storage areas.
-This is clear public-remark evidence that the building provides surfboard storage facilities.
+Multiple listings directly mention surfboard storage facilities, including secured/rentable storage and surfboard/kayak storage areas.
+This is clear public-remarks evidence that the building offers surfboard storage.

 None of the many current unit descriptions reference a tennis court; instead they consistently focus on the rooftop pool, sauna, BBQ areas, fire pits, hot tub/Jacuzzi, and panoramic views.
 With only 1 of 20 MLS records ticking tennis and no remark-level support, the evidence indicates the building does not offer tennis court facilities.
 It is therefore appropriate to keep tennis_court set to false with high confidence.